andrelrg/migration_mysql/README.md

 # migration_mysql

-    ##Migration Project
+# Migration Project

     This project was made to facilitate migrations in mysql databases, helping with the agility of the process and having greater control over bank versioning.

-    ##Avaliable commands:
+# Avaliable commands:

-        ###begin:
+## begin:
 Create the migration control table.

-        ###create <migration_name>:
+## create <migration_name>:
 Create a php file to be filled with your DB alterations.

-        ###migrate <migration_token>:
+## migrate <migration_token>:
 Execute the migrations fowards or backwards, depending on the given token.

 Optional: fake: Fakes the execution for this token and save the pointer to him.
 Usage example: `php migration.php migrate 02 fake`

-    % author André Gaspar
+#### author: André Gaspar